emoacht/SnowyImageCopy/README.md

 ##Development

-This app is a WPF app developed in C# with Visual Studio Professional 2013.
+This app is a WPF app developed in C# with Visual Studio Community 2015.

 As for FlashAir's API used in this app, refer to [FlashAir Developers][1].